These 6 tips can help you skip the daylight saving time hangover

 We lead a sleep evaluation center at the University of Pittsburgh Medical Center Children's Hospital of Pittsburgh and regularly see patients who are dealing with sleep loss and whose internal clocks are not synchronized with external time.
 Our experience has shown us that it's important to prepare, as much as possible, for the time shift that occurs every spring.

-Here are some quick tips to prepare yourself for the upcoming weekend.
+Here are some quick tips to prepare yourself for the time shift.

 Don't start with a "sleep debt"